Core Concepts¶

 🏗️ Architecture¶

 JIM follows a hub-and-spoke metaverse pattern where all identity data flows through a central authoritative repository.
-No data moves directly between connected systems -- every change passes through the metaverse, giving you a single point of governance and control.
+No data moves directly between Connected Systems -- every change passes through the metaverse, giving you a single point of governance and control.
 Learn about JIM's components, layers, and deployment model in the Architecture guide.

 ⚙️ Synchronisation Pipeline¶